 Storm Lake has long been on the leading edge of a variety of issues confronting the United States and world today- immigration, diversity, religious freedom, commerce, global trade, and city planning.
 Through primary research, access to city and regional leaders, and service-learning opportunities, you will learn how these issues contribute to Storm Lake as a microcosm of the world and how you and your college experience puts you in the middle of that world.

 Fewer people are entering STEM fields (Science, Technology, Engineering, and Mathematics) and yet there is an increasing need and many job opportunities in these fields.
 This class will explore the current and historical trends of people entering STEM fields and implications these trends have on our society.
 We will look at the attitudes towards STEM research and job opportunities around the world (Asia, Europe, South America, Africa) and compare them to attitudes in the US.
 We will explore reasons why increased numbers in STEM fields is essential to a growing economy and staying competitive worldwide.
 We will research the challenges students face going into these fields (education, gender, diversity) and ways to promote and encourage young people to pursue higher education in these fields.
-We will use these ideas to develop outreach opportunities in the local schools or extracurricular activities for area youth.
+We will also put what we learn to practice with science outreach with local children and small research projects.

 The Real Cost of Products We Consume

-Americans are among the world's most gluttonous consumers, irritated when our favorite products are temporarily vacant from our store's shelves.
-The cost of products we use cannot be gauged by the price tag alone.
+Americans are among the most gluttonous consumers on the planet, irritated when our favorite products are temporarily vacant from a favorite store's shelves or they become more expensive.
+The cost of products we consume, however, cannot be measured by the price tag alone.
 A long trail of costs precedes the "cha-ching" at the cash register.
-Millions of workers in developing nations live in abject poverty and work in deplorable conditions to harvest and refine raw materials, to manufacture, to assemble, to transport the myriad of nonessential items we take for granted and deem essential.
+Millions of workers in developing nations live in abject poverty and work in deplorable conditions to harvest and refine raw materials, to manufacture, to assemble, to transport the myriad of nonessential items we demand and take for granted.
 A long trail of toxic waste flows onto arable land, spills into ground water, and billows into the air, the long-term health costs of which loom menacingly in our not so distant futures.
 Working cooperatively as a community of learners we will explore the real costs of some of our favorite products from apples to Zippos.
-More importantly, we will discover the size of our own global footprints and explore strategies for educating consumers about ways to reduce our global impact.
+More important, we will learn the size of our own global footprints and explore strategies for educating consumers about ways to reduce our global impact.
 Our resources will include a textbook, selective websites, lessons in films, stories, and songs from indigenous cultures who live sustainably, and excursions to observe and interview consumers.